lvdo-1992/training/product/README.md

 # Step to build and deploy project
 1. Build source code by maven tool "mvn clean install"
-2. Run ./start.sh to start the server
+2. Run ./start.sh to start the server (depend on your permission of docker, use sudo)
 3. Server automatic start on port 8080